ilovespectra/portals/gpt-pages/README.md

 please modify this code so a popup modal appears when the sequence is entered correctly. the popup should be black with grey text
 ```
 I added the functionality for the keyboard so you could play the piano without the mouse, but the depress animation doesn’t take place.
 I’ll fix that another day!
-Works great
+Works great for the time being.
+I could also add additional notes for the other octaves so they don't repeat, but again, not vital for the functionality.
+Another day!

 Take a look at the attached code for examples on how to call audio in your webpages, css styling, .js functionality, and more.
 These techniques will be similar among all your webpages.